CenterPoint Energy Inc. (CNP) Stock Price and Analyst Predictions

-CenterPoint Energy Inc. (NYSE: CNP) has a price-to-earnings ratio that is above its average at 22.96x. and a 36-month beta value of 0.88.
+CenterPoint Energy Inc. (NYSE: CNP) has a price-to-earnings ratio that is above its average at 23.20x. and a 36-month beta value of 0.88.
+Opinions on the stock are mixed, with 11 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Sponsored